Skill Demand Index

 Which roles need Demand Generation most:

-Marketing positions drive 91% of demand.
-Data Analysis and Other also frequently list Demand Generation as a requirement.
-Skills commonly paired with Demand Generation include Bachelor's Degree and Growth Marketing.
+Marketing positions drive 87% of demand.
+Data Science / ML and Data Analysis also frequently list Demand Generation as a requirement.
+Skills commonly paired with Demand Generation include Bachelor's degree and Growth Marketing.

 Depth Level Distribution